 Though the quarterly bonus categories are a big selling point for many card users, it has its drawbacks.
 If you forget to activate when the quarter begins, you will lose out on the cash back bonus.
 Additionally, bonus categories are not announced until just before they are due to take effect, which can make it difficult to plan ahead.
 Some retailers are also excluded from various bonus categories, which can hamper cash back potential depending on your individual spending habits.

 If you regularly use your credit card to withdraw cash advances, the Chase Freedom® Card might prove costly.
 You’ll be charged a cash advance fee of 5% of each transaction or $10, whichever is greater.
-Cash advances carry an APR of 25.99%, and when you use this card to get a cash advance, you start paying interest on that money right away.
+Cash advances carry a variable APR of 26.24%, and when you use this card to get a cash advance, you start paying interest on that money right away.

 Globetrotters may find themselves dissatisfied with the foreign transaction fees associated with card use outside the US: Foreign transactions incur a penalty of 3% of each transaction (in US dollars), which certainly adds up.

 - Restrictions apply to bonus categories: Though bonus categories earn 5% cash back, restrictions apply.
 Certain popular retailers may be excluded from various categories, hampering your cash back potential.
 For example, Walmart and Target were excluded from the Grocery Store category in the second quarter of 2017

 - Difficult to plan ahead: Bonus categories are not announced ahead of schedule, making it difficult to plan large purchases or travel